 - Mould – Mold can grow in damp areas, which can be problematic if you have asthma.
 To have an attack, you don’t even need to be allergic to mould.

 - Pests and Pets – Asthma episodes might be triggered by your pets.
 Breathing in pet dander (dry skin flakes) might irritate your airways if you have an allergy to it.

 - Tobacco – If you or someone in your home smokes, your risk of developing asthma is greater.
 The best option is to stop smoking, and you should never smoke in confined spaces like your car or house.
 Your provider may be able to assist.

 - Occupational Hazards – Cleaning supplies, flour or wood dust, as well as other chemicals, are just a few of the things you could be exposed to at work.
 If you have asthma, any of these may be triggers.

 How Can I Assess Whether I Have Asthma?

 It would be recommended by your doctor that you monitor your asthma symptoms through an asthma assessment.
 It’s a crucial component in treating the illness.
 A peak flow (PF) meter may be required by your doctor.
 This tool gauges how quickly you can exhale air from your lungs.
 It may enable your doctor to change the dosage of your medication.
 It also alerts you to any worsening of your symptoms.

 Your doctor may also perform something known as Spirometry, a simple breathing test that measures how much air flows within your lungs.
 If you’ve narrow airways, breathing will become more forced and tighter.
 It may also be a sign of bronchitis and pneumonia.
 Spirometry can help your doctor also determine the best course of treatment.

-If you’re showing signs of asthma through shortness of breath or other symptoms, then consult your doctor as soon as you can.
+If you’re showing signs of asthma through shortness of breath or other symptoms, then consult Lotus Medical Centre as soon as you can.